johnnyjob/single-cursor/README.md

 ## Known Issues
 1. Multiple instances of this app are not guarantteed to run correctly, but the app doesn't try to check that.
 2. UI is still under development, there's no "Run at system start" option.
-Also, there's no Exit button - use Task Manager :)